Stone Fruit Jam

-I was gifted a couple bags of fruit the other day.
-About 6 peaches, 6 nectarines and a bag of plums.
-We already had apples, bananas, pineapples, tomatoes and a very full fridge.
+I was gifted a couple bags of fruit. .
+Peaches, nectarines and a bag of plums.
 The fruit was getting overripe so I knew I had to use it up quick.
 Jam is always a good bet!

 I didn’t really have enough of any of them to make a full batch of jam so I combined what I had and wah lah… stone fruit jam.

-After my family ate what they wanted….
 I ended up using about 4 peaches, 4 nectarines and 7 plums.
 Enough for 7 cups of fruit.
 After looking at some of my other jam recipes I decided on 3 cups sugar.
-To keep the color nice I added 3 T lemon juice.
+To keep the color nice and help with the gel I added 3 T lemon juice.

 Since this was my own creation this time I didn’t know if it would have enough pectin to jel up nice but I figured if it didn’t work I’d just call it….
 Stone fruit syrup!
 Syrup is also always a good bet!